 You'll just need to make sure to assign that Experience Code to whichever Experience you want the Experience Code (and resulting URL) to point to at a given time.

 For example, if you have a three-day event and want to use the Experience Code GAMETIME, your crowd URL would be crowd.live/GAMETIME.
 If you had multiple Trivia Games, you'd think you would need to use GAMETIME1, GAMETIME2, GAMETIME3, etc. While you can use this approach, you could also only inform your crowd to use GAMETIME and just make sure that for each game in your schedule, you update the upcoming Experience's Experience Code to GAMETIME before that Experience starts.
-By doing this, every time your crowd visits crowd.live/GAMETIME it will direct them to the current upcoming Trivia Game Experience.
-You're basically moving the Experience Code GAMETIME to current upcoming Experience.
+By doing this, every time your crowd visits crowd.live/GAMETIME, Crowdpurr will direct them to the current upcoming Trivia Game Experience.
+You're basically moving the Experience Code GAMETIME to the current upcoming Experience.

 This makes it so the crowd re-uses the same URL and doesn't have to worry about multiple codes.
 You'll just need to "unset" the Experience Code from the existing previously used Experience before assigning it to the next upcoming Experience.
 That way it is "free to use" in the system before you assign it.
 You can set any previous Experiences to any other Experience Code that is available.